sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

 and commence evaluating its code.
 At some later time a suspended execution context may again become the running execution context and continue evaluating its code at the point where it had previously been suspended.
-Transition of the running execution context status among execution contexts usually occurs in stack-like last-in/first-out manner.
-However, some ECMAScript features require non-LIFO transitions of the running execution context.

 The value of the Realm component of the running execution context is also called the `current Realm`.
 The value of the Function component of the running execution context is also called the `active function object`.